You wont believe some of these different types of yoga and their benefits.

 Of all the different types of yoga and their benefits, this one is one of the best for weight loss.

-Hatha yoga is a physical type of yoga that also involves mind training.
+Hatha is a physical type of exercise that also involves mind training.
 The mind training is similar to Ashtanga in that it teaches us to attain freedom from external stimuli.

 When comparing different types of yoga, you can think of this as the most holistic form.